Home

 At the Wilderness, he suffered from painful swelling of his neck glands.
 He apparently was wounded in the foot in battle at Williamsburg in May 5, 1862, as he is listed by name in a Confederate newspaper, The Petersburg Daily Express, Extra edition, dated May 10, 1862, which apparently reprinted a similar list from the Lynchburg Republican of May 1862.
 (The extraordinarily rare Petersburg broadsheet was offered for sale at auction in 2008 by Bloomsbury Auctions.)

-At Antietam, on Sept.
-17, 1862, James and the 7th West Virginia joined the 14th Indiana, 8th Ohio and 132nd Pennsylvania infantries as part of the Second Army Corps.
-Facing troops commanded by General Robert E. Lee and Colonel John B. Gordon, they engaged in desperate fighting, which led to Union possession of the lane.
 Years later, an observer wrote that "In this road there lay so many dead rebels that they formed a line which one might have walked upon as far as I could see.
 They lay just as they had been killed apparently, amid the blood which was soaking the earth."
-Slick to see more details of the marker at this spot.

-Before and after -- the Sunken Road -- otherwise known as "Bloody Lane" -- at Antietam, where James and the 7th West Virginia saw horrific bloodshed.
+Before and after -- the Sunken Road/Bloody Lane at Antietam, where James and the 7th West Virginia saw horrific bloodshed.
+Library of Congress

 Preston County Journal, 1874

 After being discharged Nov.
 24, 1864 at Petersburg, VA, James returned to Kingwood.
-He was a teacher and a blacksmith, but due to poor health, he gave up that work.
+He became a teacher and a blacksmith, but due to poor health, he gave up that work.
 For many years he was a clerk in dry goods, drug and hardware stores.
-Circa 1903, Kingwood's Price Street is seen here, looking north, in a rare postcard photograph view.

 In the decade before the turn of the 20th century, James helped organize the Soldiers Reunion of Preston County.
 One of these was held at Kingwood in late August 1891.
 As a charter member of local Knights of Pythias, he led summer ceremonies of an "imposing procession [of members which] wended its way to the beautiful Kingwood cemetery and remembered the brothers gone before."